-The Spinal Cord Injury Centre at the RNOH is one of only 11 in the UK designated to receive and treat spinal cord injured patients.
-The Centre currently has 24 beds comprising of eight acute beds and 16 rehabilitation beds.
-However there is the capacity to treat up to 40 patients within the RNOH at any one time.
+The London Spinal Cord Injury Centre (LSCIC) at the RNOH is one of only 11 in the UK designated to receive and treat spinal cord injured patients.
+The Centre currently has 40 beds for adults, children and young people.
+These beds include beds for acute care, first episode of rehabilitation and readmission.

 Patients are admitted predominantly from the south east of England on an urgent referral basis.
 The aim is to admit all patients as soon as possible following their injury.
 The centre consists of a team of multi-professional specialists who work towards a patient focused service and rehabilitation is based around patient centred goals.

 Children and adolescents with spinal cord injury can be admitted to the RNOH.
-They are initially managed on the Alan Bray Unit (Intensive Care/High Dependency Unit) and subsequently on the paediatric/adolescent units by the Spinal Injuries Team.
+They are initially managed on the Alan Bray Unit (Intensive Care/High Dependency Unit) and subsequently on the paediatric/adolescent units by the Spinal Cord Injury Centre Team.

 Range of services